 4. Bearded Collie

 Developed in Scotland to herd sheep in harsh terrain and cold temperatures, the Bearded Collie is a medium-sized, long-haired dog breed that is known for their intelligence and affectionate personality.
 They are generally easy dogs to train, making them great for novice owners, and have an inexhaustible enthusiasm, upbeat nature, and lust for life that is contagious.
 They are highly social dogs that make fast friends with everybody and are wonderful family pets.

 5. Belgian Malinois

-The Belgian Malinois is a medium-sized dog that is commonly used in police and military work but was initially bred for herding and driving livestock in Belgium.
-They are athletic, energetic dogs that are often described as being intense, due to their potent work ethic and willingness to please their owners.
+The Belgian Malinois is a medium-sized dog breed commonly used in police and military work but was initially bred for herding and driving livestock in Belgium.
+They are athletic, energetic dogs that are often described as being intense due to their potent work ethic and willingness to please their owners.
 They are often confused with German Shepherds and share many similarities, but the Malinois is smaller, more agile, and highly sensitive, making them a challenge for novice owners to train.
-That said, they are quick learners that love the process and thrive off of having a job to do.
+That said, they are quick learners who love the process and thrive off of having a job to do.